voxpupuli/puppet-icinga2/README.md

 **Parameters of `icinga2::feature::influxdb`:**

 ##### `ensure`
 Either `present` or `absent`.
 Defines if the feature `influxdb` should be enabled.
-Default is `present`.
+Defaults to `present`.

 ##### `host`
 InfluxDB host address.
-Default is `127.0.0.1`
+Defaults to `127.0.0.1`

 ##### `port`
 InfluxDB HTTP port.
-Default is `8086`
+Defaults to `8086`

 ##### `database`
 InfluxDB database name.
-Default is `icinga2`
+Defaults to `icinga2`

 ##### `username`
 InfluxDB user name.
-Default is `undef`
+Defaults to `undef`

 ##### `password`
 InfluxDB user password.
-Default is `undef`
+Defaults to `undef`

 ##### `ssl`
 SSL settings will be set depending on this parameter.